Expand description

 field attributes, automatically attaching sources and captured backtraces to

-the resulting Error
+the resulting Error.

 §Domain integrations: Turnkey

-feature enabled, the crate exports a turnkey
+With the turnkey feature enabled, the crate exports a turnkey module

 that provides:

-— heuristic classifier for raw SDK/provider strings- conversions:
+turnkey::TurnkeyErrorKind— stable categories for Turnkey-specific failuresturnkey::TurnkeyError— a container withkindand safe, public messageturnkey::classify_turnkey_error— heuristic classifier for raw SDK/provider strings- conversions:

 §Example